 Investors are always looking for ways to magnify their returns, and leveraged ETFs seem to promise that, which is why they are becoming very popular among both institutional and retail investors.
 Ever since their emergence, leveraged ETFs have received a lot of media attention that an uninformed may think they are all gains and no losses.
 What are leveraged ETFs, and what is a leveraged ETF strategy?

 Leveraged ETF trading strategy refers to a short-term investment method that involves trading leveraged ETFs — exchange-traded funds that use financial derivatives and debt to amplify the returns of an underlying index.
 There are hundreds of leveraged ETFs across different asset classes and industry sectors, and they can be double-leveraged, triple-leveraged, or inverse ETFs.

-In this post, we answer some questions about the leveraged ETF trading strategy. at the end of the article, we make an example and a backtest.
+This post answers some questions about the leveraged ETF trading strategy and how to trade it At the article’s end, we make an example and a backtest.

 What is leveraged ETF trading strategy?